wafiben/employees-management-client/README.md

   - List of projects that he/she occupies
 - All these data should be displayed via the [card](https://www.primefaces.org/primereact/card) based custom component.

-# Assessment Criteria
-- Code quality of the React Code.
-- Code quality of the HTML and CSS.
-- Unit tests code coverage.
-- Look and feel of the statistics area and pages.